Make your market stall stand out and attract more customers by following these 9 simple tips

 But try to be unique and offer a visual experience that no other market stall is doing.

-If you what to make your market stall stand out and attract more customers an easy way to look at these tips is to break them down into a 3 step process – 1.
+If you want to make your market stall stand out and attract more customers an easy way to look at these tips is to break them down into a 3-step process – 1.
 Presentation > 2.
 Product > Price.
 This is known in marketing as the “Three P’s”.

-If you get the presentation right, then customers will move onto the second step, Product.
+If you get the presentation right, then customers will move on to the second step, the Product.
 This is where they come to see what you are selling and if your products are what they are looking for.

 Finally, if the product is the right fit then they will look at the price.
 And if it’s at the right price or if you have some good discounts in place then you make the sale.
 It’s pretty simple really!